 Tofacitinib is approved in the United States for treating adults with moderate to severely active UC.
+It is not recommended to use with other biologics or strong immunosuppressants like azathioprine or cyclosporine.
 It can also be prescribed for people who have rheumatoid arthritis and psoriatic arthritis.
 It is not known if this medication is safe and effective in children or in people with Hepatitis B or C. 1,2,3

 Before prescribing tofacitinib, healthcare providers need to know about any medicines or supplements that the patient is taking.
 Women who are pregnant, planning to become pregnant, or breastfeeding should also inform their healthcare providers.
 Your doctor should test you for tuberculosis (TB) before starting and while undergoing treatment with tofacitinib.

 People taking tofacitinib may be at a higher risk of developing shingles (herpes zoster).
-If the higher dose (10 mg twice daily) is prescribed there is an increased risk of serious infections and shingles.1,2
+If the higher dose (10 mg twice daily or XR 22mg daily) is prescribed there is an increased risk of serious infections and shingles.1,2

 People who are taking tofacitinib should not receive any kind of live vaccines during treatment but can receive non-live vaccines.
 It is a good idea to make sure all vaccinations are up to date before initiating treatment.